styluslabs/maps/README.md

 ### Application data ###

-Application data is stored in the executable's folder on Linux (will be changed to `~/.config/styluslabs/maps` in the future).
+Application data is stored in `~/.config/Ascend/` on Linux (unless `config.yaml` already exists in the current folder or the executable's folder).
 On Android, `/Android/data/com.styluslabs.maps/files` is used by default but if All Files Access is enabled for Ascend, it is possible to choose a more accessible shared folder when Ascend is first installed.
-Currently, there are only a few configuration options available in the GUI, but many more are available in `config.yaml` in the application data folder.  it can be edited directly after exiting the app or via the plugin console within the app, e.g., `readSceneValue("config.storage.shrink_at")`, `writeSceneValue("config.storage.shrink_at", 500000000)`.
+Currently, there are only a few configuration options available in the GUI, but many more are available in `config.yaml` in the application data folder.
+It can be edited directly after exiting the app or via the plugin console within the app, e.g., `readSceneValue("config.storage.shrink_at")`, `writeSceneValue("config.storage.shrink_at", 500000000)`.
 See [config.default.yaml](assets/config.default.yaml) for documentation.

 On Android, all files created by the application (except `config.yaml` and `mapsources.yaml`) will be replaced when a newer APK is installed, so edits should only be made to copies, not the original files.